jmcollin78/versatile-thermostat-ui-card/README.md

 ## By-pass the window detection

 If an open window has been detected, you want to bypass it by clicking on the window icon (above the temperatures).
 This will enable the window by-pass and then disable the window detection impact.
 Notice that the icon change to this one when the by-pass is set: ![window bypass icon](assets/window-bypass-icon.png)

+## Lock/Unlock the thermostat

+You can lock or unlock the thermostat by clicking on the lock icon at the top right of the card.
+If a pincode is configured in the Versatile Thermostat integration, a keypad dialog will appear to enter the code.
+This requires the `allow_lock_toggle` option to be set to `true` in the card configuration.

 # Informations on current state